-The average 3 bedroom 2 bath house will run you about 25% LESS in Ewa than in Town or East Oahu.
+The average 3 bedroom 2 bath house from what I've seen, will run you 15-25% LESS in Ewa than in Town or East Oahu.
 That is why you might want to check it out.
 Spend the night in Ewa and drive into town, then drive back to Ewa at 5pm.
 Wow.
 It's brutal.
 The 15 mile drive can take over an hour.

 Disney's Aulani Hotel.
 It's located in Ko'olina (Kapolei) about 35-45 min from Waikiki and it is located in Lagoon beach 1 of Ko'olina.
 The lagoons are ideal for little kids.
 They shaped the lagoons in such a way that there is no significant shore-break.
 It's $12 an hour to park unless you can validate by buying something in the store or dining there.
 It's really a nice place but pricey at over $300 a night.
 They couldn't really give me any military rates in person so better to call.

 If you have little kids you are better off going to the Ko'olina lagoons at Kapolei near the hotels.
 There is a man made reef break that calms the shore break.
 It's located just behind the Ko'olina resorts and Marriott. http://www.best-of-oahu.com/Ko-Olina-Oahu.html